Sustainable Development Goals

 Goal 12: Responsible Consumption and Production

-The decarbonization of Schaeffler's production is based in particular on increasing energy efficiency, using renewable energy, and converting to climate-neutral production.
+The decarbonization of Schaeffler's production is based in particular on increasing energy efficiency, using renewable energy, and converting to production.
 To this end, the Schaeffler Group is focusing, among other things, on increased self-generation of green electricity and a change in fuel technology.
 In 2022, for example, a Power Purchase Agreement (PPA) was concluded for a volume of approximately 60,000 MWh of green electricity from 2023 for the German Schaeffler sites.
 This corresponds to around 11% of Germany's electricity requirements.

 Read more